magic-cabinet/CognOS/README.md

+# Project Pali
+a tool with the goal of understanding the data of a user's data

 ## Problem Set
 - many organizations of many people have many sets of unstrucutred documents that may compass many domain spaces